Meta-learning Optimizers for Communication-Efficient Learning: Experiments

 \subsection{Meta-generalization}

-The results are reported in Figures~\ref{fig:meta-gen1}, \ref{fig:h16}, and \ref{fig:main}.
-In Figure~\ref{fig:meta-gen1}, we evaluate generalization in three progressively more difficult settings: new architectures same dataset (plots (b),(c)), new dataset same architecture (plot (d)), and new dataset and new architecture (plots (e),(f)).
-In Figure~\ref{fig:h16}, we evaluate the capability of our learned optimizers trained at one $H$ value to generalize to another.
+The results are reported in~\cref{fig:meta-gen1,fig:h16,fig:main}.
+In~\cref{fig:meta-gen1}, we evaluate generalization in three progressively more difficult settings: new architectures same dataset (\cref{fig:meta-gen1-b,fig:meta-gen1-c}), new dataset same architecture (\cref{fig:meta-gen1-d}), and new dataset and new architecture (\cref{fig:meta-gen1-e,fig:meta-gen1-f}).
+In~\cref{fig:h16}, we evaluate the capability of our learned optimizers trained at one $H$ value to generalize to another.
 Both these figures report results from optimizers meta-trained and hyperparameter tuned on FMNIST and are therefore of smaller scale.
-In contrast, Figure~\ref{fig:main} reports larger scale experiments showing the generalization performance of optimizers meta-trained and hyperparameter tuned on ImageNet to much larger tasks, such as ResNet50, ViT, and a decoder-only transformer which are especially relevant in deep learning.
+In contrast, \cref{fig:main} reports larger scale experiments showing the generalization performance of optimizers meta-trained and hyperparameter tuned on ImageNet to much larger tasks, such as ResNet50, ViT, and a decoder-only transformer which are especially relevant in deep learning.